-#3 Program: A daughter’s Story: Beating the Odds Against Breast Cancer
+Program: A Daughter’s Story: Beating the Odds Against Breast Cancer

-Susan Ford Bales is a Virginia native and now resides in McKinney, Texas.
-She is the daughter of President Gerald R. Ford and Betty Ford and is married to Vaden Bales, an attorney with the Hall Estill firm in Tulsa.
-Susan is the mother of two daughters, Tyne Berlanga and Heather Devers, three step-sons, Kevin, Matthew, and Andrew Bales and five grandchildren.
+Susan Ford Bales is a Virginia native and now resides in Texas.
+She is the daughter of President Gerald R. Ford and Betty Ford and is the mother of two daughters, three step-sons, and five grandchildren.

 Susan was raised in Alexandria, Virginia and attended Holton Arms School and Mount Vernon College, where she studied photojournalism.
 She is the recipient of an Honorary Doctorate Of Public Service degree, an Honorary Doctorate of Letters degree, and an Honorary Doctorate Of Humane Letters degree.
 She is the author of two novels set in the White House, “Double Exposure: A First Daughter Mystery”, and its sequel, “Sharp Focus.”